 The real gem that sets off Kentuck Knob is the grounds around it: the woods and views are breathtaking, especially, I imagine, if you catch them at the height of their crimson and golden glow.
 In late October, the hills and the colors were subdued but still beautiful, calming, especially in the evening light.

 The Sculpture Meadow, a 10-minute stroll away from the house, is certainly worth a visit.
 We arrived at the meadow as the grounds were about to close and had the place to ourselves, just as the dusk shadows were settling in.
-Ray Smith’s Red Army and a panel of the Berlin Wall are not to be missed (another Berlin Wall panel is hidden along a forest path by the house).
+Don’t miss Ray Smith’s Red Army and a panel of the Berlin Wall (another Berlin Wall panel is hidden along a forest path by the house).

-We then drove away to our hotel, plotting dinner at the impressive “world fusion” Sargasso restaurant in nearby Morgantown, WV, a sunlit, lovely, bright, and surprising autumn day gloriously accomplished.
+Visually satiated, we headed back to the hotel, plotting dinner at the impressive “world fusion” Sargasso restaurant in nearby Morgantown, WV, a sunlit, bright, and surprising autumn day gloriously accomplished.